 - Head-on collisions – When a commercial vehicle crashes into the front of a car, it can lead to severe injuries and fatalities, especially at high rates of speed.

 - Lost load accidents – When the trucking company doesn’t implement adequate securement procedures, loose cargo can fall off the truck into oncoming traffic.

 Types of Injuries Suffered in Large Truck Collisions

 Those who survive a crash with a large truck can suffer from severe and extensive injuries.
-These types of injuries can take months, sometimes even years, to recover from.
-It is not uncommon for some people to suffer the aftereffects of an accident for the rest of their lives.
+These types of injuries can take months, sometimes even years, to heal.
+It is common for some people to suffer the after-effects of an accident for the rest of their lives.